willdurand/EmailReplyParser/README.md

 Unit Tests
 ----------

-To run unit tests, you'll need a set of dependencies you can install by running the `install_vendors.sh` script:
+To run the test suite, run Composer first to setup the autoloader:

 ```
-./bin/install_vendors.sh
+php composer.phar install
 ```

-Once installed, just launch the following command:
+Then run the following command:

 ```
 phpunit